rimpi1612/pandas-portfolio/README.md

 ### Sharpe Ratios

 Investment managers and their institutional investors look at the return-to-risk ratio, not just the returns.
-After all, if you have two portfolios that each offer a 10% return, yet one is lower risk, you would invest in the lower-risk portfolio, right?
+After all, if we have two portfolios that each offer a 10% return, yet one is lower risk, we would invest in the lower-risk portfolio, right?

 1. Using the daily returns, calculate and visualize the Sharpe ratios using a bar plot.